AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Hamming Distance on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript

 ### day 50 of #100DaysOfCode
-- 50 days
+- Half journey done of 100 days of code
 - Learning Bit Manipulation and BinarySearch

 #### Array and BinarySearch:
-- Solved Hamming Distance on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript
+- Solved Gray Code on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript